 I am glad that the solution is not only for individual customers but also for businesses to help their employees and their customers.
 This is the multiplier of impact that is envisioned.

-It has not been easy as a Black woman entrepreneur in Germany.
-This has affected business partnerships with companies and also fundraising where I have experienced direct racism and discrimination.
+It has not been easy as a Black woman entrepreneur in Germany and has affected business partnerships with companies and also fundraising where I have experienced direct racism and discrimination.
 My background and cultural upbringing have helped me navigate and stay resilient and focus on the vision and mission.

 I am Nigerian by birth with a lineage of strong entrepreneurial women who controlled and invested their money.
 My passion and reason for going into investment banking were a result of learning how my grandmother empowered women in her community.
 She was a gold trader who traveled to Ghana to buy gold and sold it in Nigeria.
 She taught me the basics of empowering women via money to build wealth in addition to the power of communities.
 I watched her do this seamlessly when I was growing up in Nigeria.
 Real wealth to her was about freedom.